 If this is your first time working from home, or if you have recently moved to a new house, then you might not yet have established a location for your home office.
 First of all, home offices come in various shapes and sizes.

 Try to think about where you want to work and the times of day when you will be carrying out your duties.
 Although the kitchen might be the perfect solution if you need to work somewhere central in the hub of your home, if you are a professional, you might instead want to consider selecting a space that is removed from the high traffic areas of your household.
+Many people opt for something like an office shed as it provides them privacy away from the center of the home.

 - Think About Space